 - 5.15.
 All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. - 5.16.
 Schools concerned about a child's/young person's welfare should refer their concern to local authority children's social care.
 Where a child is suffering, or is likely to suffer from harm, it is important that a referral to children's social care (and if appropriate the police) is made immediately.
-Referrals should follow the Essex Local Authority referral process. - 5.17.
+Referrals should follow the local referral process.
+Children's homes/care homes should follow their referral process as per their local procedure and contact Safeguarding Partner/Safeguarding Board as per their local Safeguarding procedure. - 5.17.
 All staff should know what to do if a child/young person/young adult tells them he/she is being abused, exploited or neglected.
 Staff should know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the DSL (or a deputy) and children's social care.
 Staff should never promise a child that they would not tell anyone about a report of any form of abuse, as this might ultimately not be in the best interests of the child. - 5.18.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse including sexual violence and sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.